memcached/memcached.github.io/SASLAuthProtocol.md

 this over the internet large, do use this to protect from neighbors and accidents from within large mostly trusted networks.

 This page mostly exists to describe the protocol.
-If you just want to use it, check out the [[SASL howto|SASLHowto]]
+If you just want to use it, check out the [SASL howto](/SASLHowto)

 ## Authentication Concepts